lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 Overall, our health economic modeling provides valuable insights into the cost-effectiveness of different drugs for treating hypertension, and can help inform decision making and resource allocation in healthcare settings.

+# About the author

+If you made it this far, thank you for your attention!

+I am a very active doctor in biology, pationate about statistics and projects planning.
+You may learn more about me and find my contact information on my [LinkedIn profile](https://www.linkedin.com/in/luciana-burdman-biostatistician/).